ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 \end{align*}
 $$

 In the following animation, we plot the output of *Mathematica*'s built-in `SmoothKernelDistribution[] function along with our own kernel density estimation, for varying values of the bandwidth parameter $$h$$.
+The red dots at the bottom represent our sample data and these are the centers of our smooth kernel.
+Notice how for small values of the bandwidth parameter $$h$$ (during the start of the animation) the KDE is rigged.
+But, as $$h$$ increases the estimate gets smoother and smoother.
+The selection of the parameter $$h$$ is very crucial.

 <p align="center">
 <img width="70%" height="70%" src="{{ site.url }}/images/kernel_density_estimate.gif" />